WannabeSmith/Robust-bootstrapped-t-test/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed the '<' and '>' characters in the DOI (referenced in the DESCRIPTION file) to '%3C' and '%3E' respectively.
-The DOI is now properly recognized.
+* Changed the title of the package to be more informative: writing 'Zero-Inflated Data' rather than 'Particular Sets of Data'.

 ## Test environments
 * local Fedora 25 install, R 3.4.1